-Be the first one to learn about service and product updates.
+Be the first to learn about new products and special offers

 New cost-efficient designs!
-Floating mazes allow adding complex behavioral tasks to neurophysiological experiments that require head-restraint.
-Prices are for the sets of 15 mazes, cages or bottoms
+Foam mazes and cages allow adding complex behavioral tasks to neurophysiological experiments that require head-restraint.
+Prices are for the sets of 15 mazes, cages, or bases.

 Request a Quote

 Request a Trial

 A real tangible maze for head-fixed mice has a significant advantage over a virtual maze because mice rely on sensory cues more than on their vision.
 Unlike carbon fiber cages, foam cages and mazes can have different shapes.
 This allows adapting the cage environment to several classical behavioral paradigms.

 We sell the foam cages and mazes in sets of 15.
 The set allows assembling 3 cages or mazes simultaneously (see set composition below).
 Currently, we offer these eight designs:

 - Round cage (diameter 325 mm);

 - Square cage with straight corners (245 mm X 245 mm);

 - Square cage with rounded corners (245 mm X 245 mm);